Darshan2307/carzone/README.md

 # carzone
-It is djnago website.
+It is django website.
 In which, user can buy car or rent car and other more functionalities.